MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Activities/QuestionType.md

 ### <a href=#ispredelivered name="ispredelivered">ispredelivered</a>

-Indicates if the question type has been pre\x2ddelivered and cannot be removed
+Indicates if the question type has been pre-delivered and cannot be removed
 First included in: Retail\\Activities/QuestionType (this entity)

 #### Properties